compoundingeffects/bigpictureschool/statistics.md

 ## The big picture

 Statistics is ultimately a bridge between the complicated, unpredictable world we live in and our very human need to understand it.
-It won't give you perfect certainty — nothing will.
+It won't give you perfect certainty.
 But it gives you honest, rigorous tools for learning from data, making smarter decisions, and knowing exactly how confident you should be in your conclusions.

 In a world overflowing with data and noise, that's an incredibly valuable thing to have.